applandinc/appmap-maven-plugin/README.md

 **I have no `target/appmap` directory**
   It's likely that the agent is not running.
 Double check the `prepare-agent` goal is being run.
 If the JVM is being forked at any point, make sure the `javaagent` argument is being propagated to the new process.
+Check that the Surefire plugin configuration is not preventing the agent from running.

 **`*.appmap.json` files are present, but appear empty or contain little data**
   Double check your `appmap.yml`.
 This usually indicates that the agent is